WebOrigami/projector/README.md

 Projector is designed to coexist with other design and development tools such as code editors (e.g., Microsoft VS Code, NeoVim), text editing applications (Obsidian, iA Writer), and command-line shells (bash).

 For the present time, Projector is only available on macOS for Apple Silicon.
 The projector is architected to allow for the possible addition of Windows and/or Linux versions in the future.

+## Installing on macOS

+Save your files in source control or elsewhere before using Projector so that a bug doesn’t cause you to lose work!

+Because the app is not distributed through the App Store, you must manually download it and approve its use.

+1. Open the [Releases](https://github.com/WebOrigami/projector/releases) page and download the `.dmg` file attached to the latest release.
+1. Open the `.dmg` file and drag the Origami Projector application into your Applications folder.
+1. Open your Applications folder and double-click Origami projector.
+1. macOS will tell you that the application cannot be opened — but it will remember that you wanted to open it.
+1. Now open macOS **System Settings**, then **Privacy & Security**.
+1. Scroll down to **Security**.
+You should see a message saying that Origami Projector was blocked.
+1. Click **Open Anyway**.

 ## Current status